LordMathis/GitEcho/README.md

 :warning: **Expect Breaking Changes**

 GitEcho is a backup tool for git repositories.
+It supports s3 storage with client side encryption as a backup target

 ## Usage